sergiokopplin/indigo/_posts/2020-03-05-disentangling_single_cell_rna-seq.md

 I evaluated the alignment of VAE latent variables with ground-truth generative factors in simulated data, and I evaluated alignment with cell identity programs and experimental conditions in real experimental data.
 Based on these metrics, I found that latent variables more closely map to generative factors in both simulated and real data when disentanglement methods are applied.
+In the two figures below, conditions with $\beta = 1$ correspond to standard VAE training, while $\beta > 1$ corresponds to disentanglement training.
+Notice that the best correlations with generative factors or classification accuracies are obtained when disentanglement training is applied.

 ![Results of disentanglement training on simulated single cell RNA-seq data.
 Latent variables are more aligned with generative factors when disentanglement methods are employed.]({{site.url}}/assets/images/disentangle_scrnaseq/sim_result.png)